apsocarras/apsocarras/README.md

 ### I'm a rising graduate of the Data Engineering Program at [Epicodus](https://www.epicodus.com/), headed by the fine folks at [Data Stack Academy](https://www.datastack.academy/).

 #### Prior to that, I was doing data analysis in public health.
 In between, I was sleeping out of my car going cross-country (pictured).
+Here's my current tech stack and some stuff I've been working on.
+Click on my name to see my personal site and resume (lazy mice click [here](https://alexsocarras.com).)
 ---

 <h2 align="center"><img src="img/python.svg" alt="Python Logo" width="25px">